firebolt-db/godocs/docs/sql_reference/functions-reference/window/dense-rank.md

 # DENSE\_RANK

 Rank the current row within the requested window.
+In comparison to rank, dense rank does not skip a rank if rows are tied.

 For more information on usage, please refer to [Window Functions](./index.md).